The Gamer Archetype

 Steps in the Right Direction

-All of this is not to say the situation is entirely dismal for women and gaming, however.
+All of this is not to say the situation is entirely dismal for women and gaming, even if one was the one responsible biggest historical slot wins.
 As stated earlier, male developers far outnumber their female counterparts; even so, some women are making big waves in the industry.
 Jade Raymond (creator of the Assassin’s Creed franchise), Amy Hennig (former writer and director of the Uncharted series), Kiki Wolfkill and Bonnie Ross (who both help lead the Halo series), and Rhianna Pratchett (who helped write Mirror’s Edge and recent Tomb Raider games) all play an important role in shaping the games we love.